pumpkin-py/pumpkin-py/docs/development/translations.rst

 Translated strings are stored in ``po``-like files (with extension ``.popie``.

 They should be updated automatically by pre-commit when you change the English text.
-However, if you want to trigger it manually, install the ``pumpkin-tools`` package and run the tool ``popie``:
+However, if you want to trigger it manually, install the ``strawberry-tools`` package and run the tool ``popie``:

 .. code-block:: bash

-	python3 -m pip install git+https://github.com/pumpkin-py/pumpkin-tools.git
+	python3 -m pip install git+https://github.com/strawberry-py/strawberry-tools.git
 	popie <list of directories or files>

 All modules define the translation function on top: